제시해주신 **[1. 번역 대상 약관(Ver 1.4)]**을 바탕으로, 기존 영문 약관(Ver 1.3)의 형식을 유지하면서 변경된 내용을 반영하여 번역을 완료했습니다.

 Article 20 (Delivery and Explanation of Terms and Conditions)

-- The company shall provide a copy of the terms and conditions to the customer by sending an electronic document (including via email), facsimile, mail, or direct delivery.
+② The Company shall provide a copy of the terms via electronic document (email), facsimile, mail, or direct delivery.

 Article 21 (Amendment of Terms and Conditions)

-- Notwithstanding Paragraph 1, in urgent cases such as amendments required by law, the revised terms and conditions shall be posted on the electronic device for at least one month and customers shall be notified accordingly.
+② In urgent cases (e.g., legal amendments), the revised terms shall be posted for at least one (1) month and Customers shall be notified.

-- Customers may terminate the agreement for electronic financial transactions before the effective date of the revised terms and conditions, and if they do not raise objections, they shall be deemed to have agreed to the changes.
+④ Customers may terminate the agreement before the effective date; otherwise, they are deemed to have agreed to the amendments.

 Article 22 (Governing Rules Outside of These Terms and Conditions)

-- Matters not stipulated in these terms and conditions shall be governed by other terms and conditions of the company.
+① Matters not stipulated here shall be governed by the Company’s other terms and conditions.

 Article 23 (Jurisdiction)